hermelaa29/Group-9-cyber-security-/README.md

 - Script handling: Few systems support Ge'ez script or recognize Latinized variants (e.g., "kemey?" for ከመይ?).
 - Connectivity dependence: Cloud-based AI models require stable internet, limiting usability in rural or low-infrastructure areas.

-There is currently no publicly available tool that provides offline, privacy-preserving phishing detection for Ethiopian language messages.
+There is currently no publicly available tool that provides a local, privacy-preserving phishing detection for Ethiopian language messages.

 ---